Transport in Mumbai: Bullet Train

-The 650 km Mumbai-Ahemdabad Bullet train project is another major high-speed rail project that is supposed to run between Mumbai and Ahemdabad is poised to revolutionize travel time between these two major cities which usually would take about 7 to 8 hours to a meager 2hrs 57mins.This would create demand for real estate in key areas such as Thane, Dombivali and Kalyan.
+The 650 km Mumbai-Ahemdabad Bullet train project is another major high-speed rail project that is supposed to run between Mumbai and Ahmedabad is poised to revolutionize travel time between these two major cities which usually would take about 7 to 8 hours to a meager 2hrs 57mins.
+This would create demand for real estate in key areas such as Thane, Kalyan-Dombivli and Vasai-Virar.

 International connections

-There are plans to build an underwater rail tunnel linking Dubai with Mumbai.
+There are plans to build an underwater rail tunnel linking Dubai with Mumbai, from the Bombay Port Trust (Ferry Wharf) to Jebel Ali Port in Dubai, however, these plans have stopped due to the USA- Iran war and UAE has missiles from the USA attacking them.

 Trams

 Trams were an important form of transport until the mid-1960s.
 They were introduced in the late 19th century and in their heyday, covered many areas of the city.
 At their peak, route length grew to more than 47 kilometers.
 The system closed down in 1964.